JLESC/jlesc.github.io/_projects/workflow-endpoint-registry.md

 ## Research topic and goals

-There is now a large and ever growing number of workflow systems, and we have lost hope in encouraging users not to continue developing more.
+There is now a large and ever-growing number of workflow systems, and we have lost hope in encouraging users not to continue developing more.
 Instead, we want to focus on building shared elements that can help us with our own systems, as well as the users of those systems and the developers of applications that will increasingly be used as workflow elements in